LETG/csw-harvester/README.md

 - -d DATE, --date=DATE  Extraction date

-The completion mode (true by default) allows you to run another iteration of the script without overwriting the data already stored in the database.
-It's useful if for example one CSW stopped working after a given record and you want to start again from this record.
+The completion mode (true by default) is used to run another iteration of the script without overwriting the data already stored in the database.
+This is useful if for example one CSW stopped working after a given record and you want to start again from this record.

-The date option allows you to force the extraction date stored in the database, if for example you're using the completion mode and want the extraction date to be the same for all metadata.
+The date option is used to force the extraction date stored in the database, if - for example - you are using the completion mode and want the extraction date to be the same for all metadata.

 ##License